-I’ve been thinking a lot about this blog and what I could do to make it more connected to who I’m becoming as a writer, and as a person, and yet still keep it relevant for the friends who have been part of this blog for many years (you know who you are).
+I’ve been thinking a lot about this blog and what I could do to make it more connected to who I am as a writer, and as a person, and yet still keep it relevant for the friends who have been part of this blog for many years (you know who you are).
 Even before I took the hiatus I felt like the blog had become stale, and I struggled to find new topics to post about.
-I needed the distance to make sense of what I really wanted to accomplish here.
-What is my intention?
-When I started this blog in 2010, I did exactly what the blogging and publishing experts said I should.
-I stayed on message.
-I was a writer, and I had books I wanted people to know about, so I wrote about my books.
-I wrote about historical fiction, writing, publishing, and editing.
-And then I ran out of things to say.
+I needed the distance to make sense of what I wanted to accomplish here.
+When I started this blog in 2010, I did exactly what the blogging experts said I should.
+I tried to make myself an expert in something (I never figured out what).
+I wrote about writing, publishing, and editing since that’s what everyone else was writing about.
+I wrote how-to posts and Top 10 posts and every other kind of post the experts said you had to write to gain followers, which, according to the same experts, was the main goal of all this blogging.
+And then one day I ran out of things to blog about.